 Solar Panel Options and Services: Sunrun vs. Tesla

 Both Sunrun and Tesla install top-tier, monocrystalline solar panels.
 Monocrystalline panels are the most efficient and cost-effective solar panel type available.
-While both companies offer solar panel installation and solar battery installation, their solar panel manufacturer options differ.
+While both companies offer solar panel installation and solar battery installation, their solar outputs and panel manufacturer options differ.

 If you are more interested in tech, Tesla is a better option.
 The company’s systems are considered more high-end, and it partners with Q Cells to provide high-efficiency rates.
-In addition, Tesla is known for its solar battery backup, the Tesla Powerwall which costs over $10,000.
+In addition, Tesla is known for its solar battery backup, the Tesla Powerwall, which costs over $10,000.
 This equipment has become the industry standard for solar energy storage.

 Tesla is also known for pioneering the Tesla solar roof.
 The system option uses solar shingles, which are monocrystalline solar panels designed to replace your roof.
 Solar shingles mimic the appearance of a typical roof while acting as a solar energy system.